cguilloud/xcalibu/README.md

 # Xcalibu

-author: Cyril Guilloud ESRF BCU 2013-2019
+author: Cyril Guilloud ESRF BCU 2013-2022

 Xcalibu is a python library to manage calibrations tables or polynomia.
-It includes a PyTango device server in order to optionally run it as a server.
+It includes a PyTango device server in order to optionaly run it as a server.

 xcalibu.py : python library
 Xcalibuds.py : PyTango device server

-Xcalibu name comes from the first use of this library to calibrate undulators, devices increasing X-ray flux on synchrotron's beamlines.
+Xcalibu name comes from the first use of this library to calibrate undulators at ESRF.

-Curious reader can have look here:

 * https://en.wikipedia.org/wiki/Undulator
 * https://en.wikipedia.org/wiki/European_Synchrotron_Radiation_Facility